Expert Analysis of Hedge Fund Investment App

 Titan Invest AUM

-After just over one year in operation, Titan’s assets under management (AUM) and number of accounts is impressive.
+As of September 30, 2020, Titan Boasts $150 million assets under management (AUM) and number of accounts is impressive.
 Titan’s AUM is published quarterly in the SEC mandated ADV form.

 Although Titan replicates hedge fund investments, the strategy does not seem particularly speculative or aggressive.
 You’ll be investing in many high-quality companies.